-This seems almost quaint now, as I post this in 2012… reading about the teething pains with cellular phones, cordless, and answering machines.
-Cellular, in particular, was such a complex jungle that I bicycled with a fat directory of service areas and their reciprocal agreements, as well as a 900 MHz yagi antenna the length of my arm to let me escape the tyranny of some regions and make calls in others.
+This seems quaint now, 30 years later… reading about the teething pains with cellular phones, cordless, and answering machines.
+Cellular, in particular, was such a complex jungle that I bicycled with a fat directory of service areas and their reciprocal agreements, as well as a yagi antenna the length of my arm to let me escape the tyranny of some regions and make calls in others.
 Dana really captured both technical and cultural changes well in this article, using me as a sort of extreme application example.
 (More details of the bike’s phone system are in my Cellular Business article.)

 The Talk of the Town – Telephones